 - CSU Learning Modes – List of CSU learning mode codes used to report information to the Chancellor’s Office

-- FAD Calendar for Reporting – Reporting deadlines for class schedule data
+- Faculty Assignment by Department (FAD) Information – Reporting deadlines for class schedule data

 - Link to Class Schedule’s shared calendar in Outlook Calendar, to see important scheduling dates in your own calendar.
 Follow these instructions to create the link:

 - Open your Outlook calendar

 - On the Folder tab, click on “open Calendar”

 - On the dropdown menu, click “From Address Book”

 - Find Class Schedule and double click on it.
 Select “ok”

 - Generating Permission Numbers User Guide – Instructions for generating permission numbers and selecting the appropriate control settings.

 - Schedule of Classes Dashboard User Guide – Review your current and upcoming schedules using the PolyData Dashboards.
 Information can be viewed in a similar format to our proofing and reporting spreadsheets.
 (Data warehouse information is updated only once daily, so changes will not be reflected until the following day).